Ahmed-AG/aviata-chatbot/README.md

+# SANS Aviata Cloud Solo Flight Challenge
+## Chapter 3: Wings of Innovation: Transitioning to Containerization
-# Kubernetes Deployment Tutorial for GenAI Chat App
+## Kubernetes Deployment Tutorial for GenAI Chat App

 This tutorial guides you through deploying a Aviata-chatbot on Kubernetes.
 Aviata-chatbot is a basic GenAI chat application.
 The app consists of three components:
 - Weaviate (a vector database)